MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 The Collectors ingest event streams from the SDKs.
 If event fields are tagged in the SDK, the Collectors scrub the PII (personally identifiable information) in the events.
-If they are within the Aria compliance boundary, the enterprise apps and services can maintain their compliance.
+If they are within the Product Insights compliance boundary, the enterprise apps and services can maintain their compliance.
 They provide a compatibility layer to support legacy events and protocols.
 They are deployed worldwide in Azure behind a